The 2021 IGWG Plenary

 - Rosemary Morgan, PhD, Associate Scientist, Johns Hopkins Bloomberg School of Public Health

 In breakout room sessions, participants will share lessons learned (including implementation challenges) from, best practices for, and future opportunities in applying and incorporating GTP in global health, including family planning and reproductive health.
 Discussions will focus on integrating GTP at community, health systems, and public or institutional policy levels.
-Register for the event and select your breakout room here.

 You don’t want to miss our biggest event of the year!
 We look forward to your contributions to this important dialogue!

 Any questions or inquiries?
 Contact the IGWG team at email@example.com.